Bali map: why/why not travel to this little island?

 • Family beach people on a generous budget?
 Head for Bukit’s manicured Nusa Dua (probably the smartest, cleanest, least trafficked region of Bali!) and get 5* Bali culture built-in.

 • Bali culture seekers?
-Head for Ubud, in spite of traffic!
+Head for Ubud, in spite of traffic.
+There are some terrific temples and rural panoramas around.

 • Adventurers?
 Head way north, west or to another island.